HeyGen x Clay | Personalised AI Video Outreach at Scale

 HeyGen x Clay

-Clay know everything about your prospect.
-HeyGen turn that intelligence into a personalised video.
+Clay knows everything about your prospect.
+HeyGen turns that intelligence into a personalised video.
 Together, they replace generic cold outreach with something prospects actually respond to.

 Data-powered personalised video, at scale

-The old outreach playbook — build a list, write a template, blast it out — is broken.
-Buyers can smell something generic from a mile away.
-The HeyGen × Clay integration fixes this at the root.
+The old outreach playbook — build a list, write a template, blast it out — no longer works.
+Buyers can spot something generic from a long way off.
+The HeyGen × Clay integration solves this at the very root.

 “Any field Clay surfaces can become a variable in your HeyGen script.”